 Once student teams have decided on their international business plan and determined their target group, they start working on their company profile, creating a great smartphone brand, logo and slogan.
-On a managerial level they delegate roles among each of the student members.
-Who will be the CEO, CFO, HR-manager, Marketing manager and head of operations?
-Perhaps choose a geographic structure by appointing a regional manager for the Asian markets, the Americas or Emerging markets?
+On a managerial level they delegate roles among each of the student members to determine who will be the CEO, CFO, HR-manager, Marketing Manager and Head of Operations.
+Maybe even choose a geographic structure by appointing a Regional Manager for the Asian markets, the Americas or Emerging Markets.
 Student teams are in charge of setting up their own international organisation structure.

-On a tactical level teams have to decide their entry strategy for each of the markets they would like to enter.
-Teams have to read and analyse global news messages on economies, geopolitics, trade wars, protectionism and the tech industry to stay up-to date.
+On a tactical level teams need to decide their entry strategy for each of the markets they would like to enter.
+Teams should read and analyse global news messages on economies, geopolitics, trade wars, protectionism, and the tech industry to stay up-to date.
 Within the HQ, teams decide their R&D and HR policies next to their online and global marketing investments.
 In each market they operate, they can either diversify their approach or apply a generic strategy.

 Within the HR department, managers with specific international competences, capabilities and salary levels can be hired.
-Next to that, students install reward systems, setup recruitment programs, invest in high potentials and supply training budgets to their staff.
-To be effective, students must first analyze each country’s Cultural Dimensions (Hofstede).
+Next to that, students install reward systems, setup recruitment programs, invest in high potential candidates and supply training budgets to their staff.
+To be effective, students must first analyse each country’s Cultural Dimensions (Hofstede).

 Phone Ventures is typically assessed in several ways.
 Below you will find the most popular options:

 “Edumundo's excellent support throughout our collaboration made the application of the simulation in the module easy and stress-free.”